TODDINGTON

 19 September 1918.
 Age 26.
 Born, lived and enlisted Toddington.

 Son of Caroline Brazier of Princes Street, Toddington.
-Commemorated:
+No known

-Jerusalem Memorial, Israel.
-Ref.
+grave.
+Commemorated on Jerusalem Memorial, Israel.
 Panel 17.
 See also Toddington Church

 See also Sundon